The Perfect Bulgaria Itinerary: 5 to 10 Days (or More!)

 Where To Stay in Veliko Tarnovo

-Hostel Mostel — This hostel, owned by the same people who run the branch in Sofia, is an excellent option for budget and solo travellers.
-They have both dorm and private rooms available, breakfast and dinner included, and great common areas to meet other travellers.
-Click here to check availability
+Hostel Mostel – This hostel, owned by the same people who run the branch in Sofia, is an excellent option for budget and solo travellers.
+They have both dorm and private rooms available and great common areas to meet other travellers.

 Not quite what you’re looking for?
 Click here to browse more Veliko Tarnovo hotels